jesperberth/automationclass/lab06/lab6.md

 ![Alt text](pics/16_add_tags_run.png?raw=true "add tags run")

-Open Vcenter in a browser [vcenter.ansible.local](https://vcenter.ansible.local)
+Open Vcenter in a browser [vcenter.ansible.local](https://vcenter.ansible.local/ui)

-Use your userx@vsphere.local and password
+Use your administrator@vsphere.local and password

 Click on your vm and locate the Tags settings in the right pane

-You should have a tag "tag_userx"
+You should have a tag "tag_webserver"

 ![Alt text](pics/17_show_tag_in_vmware.png?raw=true "show tags")